 - Angel Funding Step 3: Pitching Angel Investors

 - Angel Funding Step 4: Closing the Deal

 The term “angel investor” is officially defined as a private investor who offers financial backing to an entrepreneurial venture.

 When several private investors form an organization to collective fund ventures, they are known as an “angel investor group.”

 The amount of angel financing is significant.
-According to the Center for Venture Research at the University of New Hampshire, last year 66,110 ventures were funded by angel investors totaling $23.1 billion.
+According to the Center for Venture Research at the University of New Hampshire, 66,110 ventures were funded by angel investors totaling $23.1 billion last year.

-This compares to only 8,948 companies which were funded by venture capital firms, although VCs invested $130.9 billion in these firms.
+This compares to only 8,948 companies that venture capital firms funded, although VCs invested $130.9 billion in these firms.

-Part of the reason why angel investing is so prevalent is that there are numerous stories of companies who raised angel capital in their nascent stages and then went on to achieve massive success.
-Among many others, companies that raised angel investments include Google, Amazon.com, Apple, The Body Shop, Kinko’s, Starbucks, Digg and LinkedIn.
+Part of why angel investing is so prevalent is that there are numerous stories of companies who raised angel capital in their nascent stages and then achieved massive success.
+Among many others, companies that raised angel investments include Google, Amazon.com, Apple, The Body Shop, Kinko’s, Starbucks, Digg, and LinkedIn.